hacktoon/nami/README.md

 ## ROADMAP

 #### TectonicsMap
-- Create RegionMap 1 with plate dimensions
+- Pass RegionMap setValue to send noise point to generate continents in plate
 - Create PlateMatrix
   - For each region origin => set noise for each scanline fill
 - Create RegionMap 2 with subregion dimensions